WilliDieEnte/BetterBlocklist/README.md

 - <a href="https://www.makeuseof.com/tag/stop-using-ccleaner-windows/"><b>Why should I avoid CCleaner?</b></a>

-- The <a href="https://ente.dev">ente.dev</a> Domain uses Cloudflare <a href="https://www.cloudflare.com/products/argo-smart-routing/">Argo Smart Routing</a> and <a href="https://www.cloudflare.com/cdn/">CDN</a> in combination with a _decent_ Server for the fastest delivery possible globally, so you shouldn't experience much delay in pulling updates from these lists.
+- The <a href="https://ente.dev">ente.dev</a> Domain uses Cloudflare <a href="https://www.cloudflare.com/products/argo-smart-routing/">Argo Smart Routing</a>, <a href="https://www.cloudflare.com/cdn/">CDN</a> and <a href="https://developers.cloudflare.com/cache/how-to/tiered-cache/">Tiered Cache</a> in combination with multiple servers at different locations, managed via load balancing for the fastest delivery possible globally, so you shouldn't experience much delay in pulling updates from these lists.

 A great way of finding fake shops is just searching the following keywords:
  - <a href="https://duckduckgo.com/?q=Kindly+keep+in+mind+that+we+produce+on+demand.+We+do+not+stock+items">Kindly keep in mind that we produce on demand.
 We do not stock items</a>